 Its biggest strength is also its biggest weakness.
 It is filled with high-end, cutting-edge features such as Hypersense and Spatial Audio.
-Both of which works great when in the correct setting but it also gets in the way of its bottom-line sound quality and battery lifetime.
+Both of these works great when in the correct setting, but it also gets in the way of its bottom-line sound quality and battery lifetime.

 Hypersense is a brand new technology that mimics the in-game events with vibrations to make the game feel even more immersive than with regular surround sound.
-This is a fantastic feature is games such as God of War or Battlefield 5, where atmosphere and immersion trump directional audio but it doesn’t really work in competitive games.
-The vibrations get in the way of the baseline sound quality and you won’t get as clear directional audio as with regular headsets which is a problem if you play competitive shooters.
+This is a fantastic feature is games such as God of War or Battlefield 5, where atmosphere and immersion trump directional audio, but it doesn’t work in competitive games.
+The vibrations get in the way of the baseline sound quality, and you won’t get as clear directional audio as with regular headsets, which is a problem if you play competitive shooters.

-The design is really comfortable and spacious but arguably too big as the headset sits a bit loosely on your head.
-For the most part, it uses the same design as the Kraken, which I love and the cooling gel-infused ear cushions feel really comfortable to wear.
+The design is comfortable and spacious but arguably too big as the headset sits a bit loosely on your head.
+For the most part, it uses the same design as the Kraken, which I love, and the cooling gel-infused ear cushions feel comfortable to wear.

 - High-end specifications